masoira/Football-Analysis-Tool/README.md

 2. Install dependencies
   `npm install`

+3. Create a copy of `.env.example` and name it to `.env`

-3. Start the development server
+4. Start the development server
   `npm run dev`

 Note: Always run npm commands from the frontend folder where package.json is located (not from the root of the repo).

-4. Testing
+5. Testing
   `npm run test`

+### Users

+We have set up a Supabase project with GitHub OAuth enabled.
+From a user we get only their email, but we use this later to save match data for users.

 ## Plan: